So, you’ve decided to take the plunge and bothy for the first time.

 1. The Lookout – Isle of Skye

-Built in 1928, this former coastguard watch station perched on the cliffs above Rubha Hunish on the most northerly tip of the Isle of Skye is a tiny bothy of epic proportions.
-Overlooking the wild Atlantic ocean, the huge glass bay window gives outstanding panoramic views and is the perfect place to spot migrating whales and dolphins!
-The bothy even has it’s own binoculars with regular sightings recorded in the bothy book.
+Built in 1928, this former coastguard watch station perched on the cliffs above Rubha Hunish on the most northerly tip of the Isle of Skye is a tiny bothy of epic proportions, but equally one of the best highland bothies.
+For overlooking the wild Atlantic ocean, the huge glass bay window gives outstanding panoramic views and is the perfect place to spot migrating whales and dolphins!
+This highland bothy even has it’s own binoculars with regular sightings recorded by visitors in the bothy book.

 The Lookout is a super easy 30-40 minute walk in from a old red telephone box in a small car park after the Shulista turn off on the A855 (sounds rather cryptic but it’s actually easy to find the start point and it’s clearly marked on the North Skye OS map 23).
 The interior is tiny with a sleeping platform for 4 people max.
 It’s clean and comfortable, although it doesn’t have a stove and it’s location on a wind buffeting cliff looking out over the roaring Atlantic gives it 5 stars in our opinion.
 Remember to keep kids well away from the cliff edges so avoid visiting with toddlers.
 Best for families with older kids with a bit of nowse.